rdzhulai/drl-navigation/README.md

 The robot is tested in different scenarios to assess its performance.
 Key metrics include navigation success rate, collision rate, and efficiency of the path taken.

 ### Results
 Results are analyzed to determine the effectiveness of the DRL approach in improving autonomous navigation in complex environments.
-For experimental results and analysis, refer to section 7 of the article【3†source】.
+For experimental results and analysis, refer to section 7 of the article [Link to PDF](./article/article.pdf).

 ## Conclusion

 This project demonstrates the potential of Deep Reinforcement Learning in enhancing autonomous robot navigation.
 The DQN model successfully navigates through complex environments, reducing collision rates and improving overall efficiency.
-For a detailed discussion, see the conclusion section of the article【3†source】.
+For a detailed discussion, see the conclusion section of the article [Link to PDF](./article/article.pdf).

 ## Key Terms